 If Your or Your Dependent's Policy is rescinded, you have the right to appeal the rescission.
-Please refer to the CLAIMS AND APPEALS PROCEDURES section for a detailed discussion of the grievance and appeals process and the YOUR RIGHT TO AN INDEPENDENT MEDICAL REVIEW section for Your right to an Independent Medical Review.
+Please refer to the CLAIMS AND APPEALS PROCEDURES section for a description of the appeals process and the YOUR RIGHT TO AN INDEPENDENT MEDICAL REVIEW section.